codeigniter4/coding-standard/README.md

 Thanks to Greg Sherwood, Marc McIntyre, Andy Grunwald, Thomas Ernest and Erik Torsner, for providing open source code which helped me build this standard and a big thanks to [Squiz Labs](http://www.squizlabs.com) for creating [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).

-Thanks to [EllisLab](https://ellislab.com) for originally creating codeigniter and the [British Columbia Institute of Technology](https://bcit.ca/) for continuing the project.
+Thanks to [EllisLab](https://ellislab.com) for originally creating CodeIgniter and the [British Columbia Institute of Technology](https://bcit.ca/) for continuing the project.
 Thanks to all the developers and contibutors working on [CodeIgniter 4](https://github.com/bcit-ci/CodeIgniter4).